soccerGB/MSIExperiment/PortForwardingNat/readme.md

       New-NetRoute –DestinationPrefix "169.254.169.254/32" –InterfaceIndex $ifIndex –NextHop $gatewayIP

       Launch the proxycontainer

-   3. In a gloab task, outside the proxycontainer, find the ip address of the proxycontainer and assign it to a global environment variable “IMSProxyIpAddress”
+   2. In a gloab task, outside the proxycontainer, find the ip address of the proxycontainer and assign it to a global environment variable “IMSProxyIpAddress”

-   4. Build a client container that sets up port forwarding from 169.254.169.254 to the proxycontainer IpAddress  (IMSProxyIpAddress)
+   3. Build a client container that sets up port forwarding from 169.254.169.254 to the proxycontainer IpAddress  (IMSProxyIpAddress)

          Netsh interface portproxy add v4tov4 listenaddress=169.254.169.254 listenport=80
                         connectaddress=$IMSProxyIpAddress connectport=80  protocol=tcp

-   5. Launch a clientcontainer with IMSProxyIpAddress passed in via environment variable option (-e).
+   	Launch a clientcontainer with IMSProxyIpAddress passed in via environment variable option (-e).

          docker run -it -e IMSProxyIpAddress msitest/test:clientcontainer

+   4. MSI requests were triggered from inside a clientcontainer

+   5. MSI requests got forwarded to the ProxyContainer, which in turn send them through the MSI VM Extension for getting the actual MSI metadata before returning the result back to the requesting clientcontainer

    - Pros:
       - Supported by WindowsServer:1709 and later